Author Archives : Wes

 Use of Visual Aids in Court

-On May 1, 2013, Posted by , In Accidents,Disqualification,Road Traffic, With No Comments
+On May 1, 2013, Posted by , In Accidents,Disqualification,Road Traffic, With Comments Off on Use of Visual Aids in Court

 I represented a probationer driver (within 2 years of passing his test) at Redhill Magistrate’ Court.
 He was charged with failing to stop and failing to report an accident.
 The two charges could attract up to 10 penalty points; being a probationer driver he would lose his licence if he…